 Many specialists believe, that the Gokstad ship might have been an attempt to combine the best qualities of both types, the stability of the knörr and the speed and manoeuvrability of the longship.
 The conclusion is that Íslendingur has proven to be a fast and extremely steady ocean liner.

 NO EASY SEAWAY

 The viking ship’s last stop before it left the shores of Iceland and headed to Greenland was Búðardalur.
 It is the closest harbour til Eiríksstaðir in Haukadalur, where Leifur Eiríksson is believed to have been born.
 When plans were made for the journey, it was considered respectful to begin the voyage there and to follow in the “footsteps” of Eiríkur and Leifur.

-Gunnar said that the seaways from Iceland to Greenland and then on to America were far from being the easiest one in the world.
+The seaways from Iceland to Greenland and then on to America were far from being the easiest one in the world.
 It was clear that it would never be an easy voyage on a viking ship.
 They made sure to leave enough time for this part of the trip.
-Although in this part of the world one can expect bad weather, Gunnar said that it is not necessary to start worrying beforehand.
-It will be dealt with when faced.
 The ship had a good crew, most of the crew members have known each other since childhood in Westman Islands and have experienced quite a few things.
-“We know each other inside out and can tell each other off without any harm being done.”

 VIKINGS OF THE NORTH ATLANTIC